shivannis/xandr-docs-public/xandr-docs/articles/data-providers/data-buyer-provider-service.md

 # Data buyer provider service

-This page tell us how to View all current buyers and those buyers that are activated for data clearing.

 ## Data buyer provider service

 The Data Buyer Provider Service allows you to view all activated buyers